imyownyear/Z-Butt/README.md

 Reddit: /u/imyownyear

-Special thanks to Fiscal_rascal, Cardiactuna, Davness<?>, and CorruptedCaps for helping with testing, providing resources, and feedback.
+Special thanks to Fiscal_rascal, Cardiactuna, Davness<?>, CorruptedCaps, and morrae for helping with testing, providing resources, and feedback.

 Description of use: